Souvlaki42/dotfiles/README.md

 # Dotfiles

-My configuration for every OS I have ever used as a daily driver aka Windows + WSL2 (Ubuntu) and Arch Linux.
+My configurations for every OS I have ever used as a daily driver aka Windows + WSL2 (Ubuntu) and Arch Linux.

 > [!IMPORTANT]
 > If you like this repo consider giving it a ⭐.
-Thank you for your time.
+Thank you for your time. \
-> If you find any bugs, please open an issue.
+> If you find any bugs, please open an issue. \
-> If you have any suggestions, please open a PR.
+> If you have any suggestions, please open a PR. \
 > If you want to support me, consider sponsoring me on GitHub.

 ![Arch Linux Logo](https://upload.wikimedia.org/wikipedia/commons/f/f9/Archlinux-logo-standard-version.svg)